Strength Training for Endurance Athletes

 Rounded shoulders (cyclists)Neck and upper back painFace pulls, rows, band pull-aparts

-The principle is simple: strengthen what your sport neglects.
-Your endurance training already takes care of the prime movers.
-Your strength work should shore up the supporting cast.
+The principle is to strengthen what your sport neglects.
+Endurance training already develops the prime movers; strength work should develop the supporting structures.

 Sample 2-Day/Week Strength Plan

-Here are two practical templates — one for cyclists and one for runners.
-Both assume you are in the build phase, training two days per week in the gym, and prioritizing your endurance sessions.
+Two templates below, one for cyclists and one for runners, assume you are in the build phase, training two days per week in the gym.

 Cyclist Template